Antissa is one of the best and most interesting of the traditional mountain villages of Lesvos.

 promontory.
 It's an interesting area with ancient

-be taken slowly and sober or with a jeep.
-You can continue along the coast and go all the way to Skalohori.
+be taken slowly and sober or with a jeep).
+The road continues on to the beaches below the village of Skalohori.

 |